tahaafzal5/the-rust-programming-language/Notes.md

 * Rust doesn't care where you define your functions, as long as you define them somewhere in the scope of the caller.

 ### Parameters
-* Function's signature has the following structure (parameter: type) as opposed to (type paramater) in some languages
+* Function's signature has the following structure (parameter: type) as opposed to (type parameter) in some languages
 * We must declare the type of each parameter.

 ### Statements and Expressions